mmourafiq/django-invite-registration/README.md

 ======================

-If you would also like to prevent non-logged-in users from viewing your site, you can make use of ``invite-registration.middleware.PrivateBetaMiddleware``.
+If you would also like to prevent non-logged-in users from viewing your site, you can make use of ``invite_registration.middleware.PrivateBetaMiddleware``.
 This middleware redirects all views to a specified location if a user is not logged in.

 To use the middleware, add it to ``MIDDLEWARE_CLASSSES`` in your settings file::

     MIDDLEWARE_CLASSES = (
         ...
-        'privatebeta.middleware.PrivateBetaMiddleware',
+        'invite_registration.middleware.PrivateBetaMiddleware',
     )

 There are a few settings that influence behavior of the middleware: